ThasianX/ElegantColorPalette/README.md

 ## Introduction

-`ElegantColorPalette` is inspired by [TimePage](https://us.moleskine.com/timepage/p0486) and is part of a larger repository of elegant demonstrations like this: [TimePage Clone](https://github.com/ThasianX/TimePage-Clone).
+`ElegantColorPalette` comes with 24 different themes and is inspired by [TimePage](https://us.moleskine.com/timepage/p0486) and is part of a larger repository of elegant demonstrations like this: [TimePage Clone](https://github.com/ThasianX/TimePage-Clone).

 The top level view is an `SKView` that presents an `SKScene` of colors nodes.
 The color nodes are `SKShapeNode` subclasses.
 When using this library, you are only interacting with the `SKView`: all you have to do is configure the size of the view either through autolayout or size constraints and the view does the rest.

+Features
+* Dynamic color nodes - passing in a dynamic `UIColor` will allow the color node to properly adjust to light or dark mode
+* Extensive node customizability - font name, font color, node color, node radius, and much more
+* Custom node animations - snapping, scaling, fading, highlighting, and much more
+* Updating the color palette with new colors
+* Portait and landscape support
+* Extensively documentation - as you use the library, you'll notice documentation in XCode

 ## Basic usage